 If you are a crafty teacher, give these reindeer marshmallow pops a try.
 If you have a lot of students, this is perfect because you can make them in bulk.

-10. DIY Games
+17. DIY Games

 Giving a child a book is always a good idea.
 Some teachers tell us they buy books in bulk, getting a great deal so they can give all their students the same book.
 Others tell us they have great luck finding gently used books at thrift stores.
 For more book-finding ideas, check out this article.

-13. Classroom Games
+23. Classroom Games

 One of our wise teachers says she buys presents for the classroom—the kids get to open them, which adds to the fun.
 She buys presents like puzzles, games, STEM labs, etc., so everyone can enjoy them for the rest of the year.